nodejs/node/doc/api/process.markdown

 'SIGINT' or 'SIGHUP'.
 If omitted, the signal will be 'SIGTERM'.
 See [Signal Events](#process_signal_events) and kill(2) for more information.

 Will throw an error if target does not exist, and as a special case, a signal of `0` can be used to test for the existence of a process.

-Note that just because the name of this function is `process.kill`, it is really just a signal sender, like the `kill` system call.
+Note that even though the name of this function is `process.kill`, it is really just a signal sender, like the `kill` system call.
 The signal sent may do something other than kill the target process.

 Example of sending a signal to yourself: